-SUMMARY: This item provides the State Board for Educator Certification (SBEC) an opportunity to discuss and propose an amendment to 19 TAC Chapter 249, Disciplinary Proceedings, Sanctions, and Contested Cases, Subchapter B, Enforcement Actions and Guidelines, §249.17, Decision-Making Guidelines.
-The proposed amendment would clarify that under the SBEC decision-making guidelines, actions that constitute "engaged in" and "solicitation" are distinct grounds for the basis of permanent revocation or denial.
+SUMMARY: This item provides the State Board for Educator Certification (SBEC) an opportunity to adopt, subject to State Board of Education (SBOE) review, an amendment to 19 TAC Chapter 249, Disciplinary Proceedings, Sanctions, and Contested Cases, Subchapter B, Enforcement Actions and Guidelines, §249.17, Decision-Making Guidelines.
+The proposed amendment would clarify that under the SBEC decision-making guidelines, actions that constitute "engaged in" and "solicitation" are distinct grounds for permanent revocation or denial of certification.
 The proposed amendment would also clarify that fact findings from final orders from other state jurisdictions may also provide the basis for initiating disciplinary proceedings in Texas.
+No changes are recommended since published as proposed.

-STATUTORY AUTHORITY: The statutory authority for 19 TAC §249.17 is the Texas Education Code (TEC), §§21.031(a); 21.041(b)(4) and (7); 21.058(a), (b), and (d); 21.060; 22.0831; and 22.087; and Texas Occupations Code, §§53.021(a), 53.022-53.025, and 53.051.
+STATUTORY AUTHORITY: The statutory authority for 19 TAC §249.17 is the Texas Education Code (TEC), §§21.031(a); 21.041(b)(4) and (7); 21.058(a), (b), and (d); and 21.060; and the Texas Occupations Code, §53.021(a).

-EFFECTIVE DATE: If approved for filing as proposed in May 2014 and, if adopted, subject to State Board of Education (SBOE) review, at the August 2014 SBEC meeting, the proposed effective date of the proposed amendment to 19 TAC §249.17 would be October 26, 2014 (20 days after filing as adopted with the Texas Register).
+EFFECTIVE DATE: The proposed effective date of the proposed amendment to 19 TAC §249.17 would be October 26, 2014 (20 days after filing as adopted with the Texas Register).
 The proposed effective date is also based on the SBEC and SBOE meeting schedules.

 PREVIOUS BOARD ACTION: Section 249.17 was adopted effective March 31, 1999, and last amended effective December 23, 2013.
+The SBEC approved the amendment to 19 TAC §249.17 for filing as proposed at the May 2014 meeting.